 Some haunted house decorations include:

 Get creative!
 Kids will have a blast doing this activity in October rather than the traditional December.
+Make it a contest to see who can decorate the spookiest house.
+Or break down into teams and pair the oldest with the youngest for a little extra bonding time.
 Don’t forget to eat your house when you’re done!

 SPOOKY DANCE PARTY